zakodium/lactame-action/README.md

 ## Release

-Release is done using github actions.
+Release is done using GitHub Actions.